ndronos/c-nomorph/Adamson-2011/README.md

 loop statements (if, for, while, etc.), in favor of some new exotic side-effect-driven style of programming that will be awesome as soon as you and everyone else "get it."

+Or, maybe you can drop the pretensions, dismiss the illusions, and tear down the fake world of intents, monads, and whatever crazy new thing they come up with next.

 (Adamson, 2011)